wikimedia/eventgate/README.md

 that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to Kafka.

-Note that all `*_field` configs point to a field in an event, and uses dotted notation to access sub-objects.
+Note that all `*_field` configs point to a field in an event, and use dotted notation to access sub-objects.
-E.g. "value" will be extracted from `{ meta: { schema_uri: "value" } }` if
+E.g. "value" will be extracted from `{ meta: { stream_name: "value" } }` if
-`schema_uri_field` is set to 'meta.schema_uri'.
+`stream_field` is set to 'meta.stream_name'.

 Property                    |         Default | Description
 ----------------------------|-----------------|--------------------------
-`port`                      |            6927 | port on which the service will listen `interface`                 |       localhost | hostname on which to listen `user_agent`                |        eventbus | The UserAgent seen when making remote http requests (e.g. for remote schemas) `stream_field`              |         $schema | The name of the stream this event belongs to.
+`port`                      |            6927 | port on which the service will listen `interface`                 |       localhost | hostname on which to listen `user_agent`                |        eventbus | The UserAgent seen when making remote http requests (e.g. for remote schemas) `schema_uri_field`          |         $schema | The value extracted from this field will be used (with `schema_base_uri` and `schema_file_extension`) to download the event's JSONSchema for validation.
+`schema_base_uri`           |       undefined | If given, this will be prefixed to every extracted schema URI.
+`schema_file_extension`     |       undefined | If given, this will be appendede to every extracted schema URI unless the filename in the URI already has an extension.
+`stream_field`              |       undefined | The name of the stream this event belongs to.
 This will be used with `topic_prefix` to build the destination Kafka topic name.
+If not set, `schema_uri_field` will be used (and sanitized) instead.
 `topic_prefix`              |       undefined | If given, destinaton Kafka topics will be this + the stream name extracted using `stream_field`.
 `id_field`                  |       undefined | This is mainly used for logging.
-If given, this will be extracted from each event to build an event id that will be added to log messages dealing with the event.
+If given, this will be extracted from each event to build an event id that will be added to relevant log messages.
 `key_field`                 |       undefined | If given, the value extracted from this field will be used as the Kafka message key.
 `partition_field`           |       undefined | If given, the value extracted from this field will be used as the Kafka message partition.
-`schema_uri_field`          | $schema         | The value extracted from this field will be used (with `schema_base_uri` and `schema_file_extension`) to download the event's JSONSchema for validation.
-`schema_base_uri`           |       undefined | If given, this will be prefixed to every extracted schema URI.
-`schema_file_extension`     |       undefined | If given, this will be appendede to every extracted schema URI unless the filename in the URI already has an extension.
 `kafka.conf`                |                 | node-rdkafka (and librdkafka) configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.
 Make sure you set kafka.conf.metadata_broker_list.
 `kafka.topic_conf`          |                 | node-rdkafka (and librdkafka) topic specific configuration.
 This will be passed directly to the node-rdkafka `kafka.Producer` constructor.